smalldata-industries/starling/README.md

-# Starling documentation
+# Starling Docs

-This repository is for the website and documentation of Starling, a decentralized storage application powered by Filecoin.
+This repo contains documentation for Starling, a decentralized storage application powered by Filecoin, hosted at [starlingstorage.io](https://starlingstorage.io/)